Building a personal knowledge base

 Checklists

-When you occasionally have to do something that involves multiple actions it’s worth creating a checklist for that, so you don’t have to think about whether you did everything right or missed some point.
+If you occasionally need to do something with multiple steps, create a checklist.
+That way you don’t have to think about whether you missed something.

-For example, I have a list of items I need while traveling.
-Using it I can make my backpack ready for a trip in 15 minutes.
+For example, I have a list of things I need when traveling.
+Using it, I can pack my backpack in 15 minutes.

 Important dates

-Dates that I want to be reminded about I store in Things and Google Calendar.
-But there are also dates that I want to refer to occasionally, but don’t want to get reminded about (e.g., when I moved to another country).
-I have a separate note for them in my knowledge base.
+For dates I need reminders about, I use Things and Google Calendar.
+But there are also dates I just want to keep for reference (like when I moved to another country).
+I keep those in a separate note in my knowledge base.

 People

-I keep a list of all my acquaintances and their related information such as their workplace and where did we meet.
+I keep a list of acquaintances and info like where they work and where we met.

 Places